leartmaloku/Portfolio/README.md

 # Portfolio
-Collection of personal projects for show
+Collection of personal projects for show.